 Pregnancy Bed Rest

-Doctors commonly prescribe pregnancy bed rest prior to delivering your baby.
-A doctor’s note prescribing bed rest must include a medical reason for the leave from work.
-Bed rest by itself is not a qualifying reason to file a claim.
+Doctors commonly prescribe bed rest prior to delivering your baby.
+A doctor’s note must include a medical reason why you are unable to work.
+Bed rest by itself is not a qualifying medical reason to file a claim.

-Twenty five percent of pregnancies result in one or more medical complications.
-Your doctor may order you to take leave from work to protect your health, and the viability of your newborn.
-The most common complications covered under short-term disability insurance are:
+Twenty five percent of conceptions result in one or more medical complications.
+High-risk pregnancies are most common with twins and triplets, when the mother is older, or when other medical factors are involved.
+Your doctor may order you to stop working to protect your health, and the viability of your newborn.

 - Ectopic Pregnancy – When the embryo implants outside the uterus